clevercanyon/js-object-mc/README.md

 ### `$leave`, `$ꓺleave`

-To leave properties by name (or path).
-All other properties will be removed.
+To leave properties by name or object path.
+Implies all other properties should be unset.

 ```js
 const result = mc.merge(